The Invariant Measures of some Infinite Interval Exchange Maps: Graphs without vertices of valance one

 We now recall what we must prove.
 Let $\lambda \geq 2$ and suppose $\bm \theta \in \Rn_\lambda \cap \Q_{++}$ has shrinking sequence $\langle g_i \rangle$ and sign sequence $\langle s_i \rangle$.
 Let $s_i'=\Sigma^{\gamma(g_i)}(++)$.
 Then, we must show that for all $i \geq 0$, we have $\Chi_\y^{\gamma(g_i)}(\0) \in \hat \Q_{s'_i}$.

-This is lemma is a combinatorial statement, however we will find it useful to use some geometric tricks.
-Therefore, we define $\1 \in \R^\Z$ to be the function such that $\1(x)=1$ for all $x \in \Z$.
+We primarily view this as a combinatorial statement, however we will find it useful to use some geometric tricks.
+Therefore, we define $\1 \in \R^\Z$ to be the function such that $\1(\vx)=1$ for all $\vx \in \Z$.
 This is an eigenvector for the adjacency operator.
 Namely, $\A(\1)=2\cdot \1$.
 We can therefore build a surface $S_\1=S(\G_\Z, \1)$.
 We will find it useful to compute the holonomies of homology classes on this surface.
 We use

 to denote the holonomy map for this surface.

 The idea of the proof is to find $\zz_i, \w_i \in \R^\V_c \cap \hat \Q_{s_i'}$ for integers $i \geq 0$ such that the following statements hold. \begin{enumerate} \item For all $i \geq 0$ we have $\Chi_\y^{\gamma(g_{i})}(\0)=\zz_i+\w_i$.
 By Proposition \ref{prop:chi_props}, this ensures that for all $k \geq 0$